CLaRa: Bridging Retrieval and Generation with Continuous Latent Reasoning: Ablation Study

-We analyze the effect of the mean-squared error (MSE) loss in Eq.\ref{mse_loss}, which aligns compressed and original document representations.
-As shown in Table~\ref{tab:mse_loss} and \ref{tab:mse_loss1}, the improvements are modest (0.3–0.6 points on average) but consistent across datasets, confirming that the MSE loss facilitates semantic preservation during compression.
-To provide a qualitative perspective, we visualize 4K document embeddings and their corresponding compressed representations using t-SNE (Figure~\ref{fig:mse_loss} in Appendix).
+We analyze the effect of the MSE loss (Eq.~\ref{mse_loss}), which aligns compressed and original document representations.
+As Tables~\ref{tab:mse_loss} and \ref{tab:mse_loss1} show, including this loss leads to a modest (0.3–0.6 points on average) but consistent improvement across datasets, confirming that it facilitates semantic preservation during compression.
+To provide a qualitative perspective, we visualize 4K document embeddings and their corresponding compressed representations using t-SNE (Fig~\ref{fig:mse_loss} in Appendix).
 Without the MSE loss, the two distributions are clearly separated, reflecting a weak correspondence between the memory-token and document spaces.
-When the MSE loss is applied, the compressed embeddings exhibit strong overlap with the original document representations, demonstrating that the alignment objective effectively enforces semantic consistency between embedding spaces.
+With the MSE loss, the compressed embeddings exhibit strong overlap with the original document representations, demonstrating that the alignment objective effectively enforces semantic consistency between embedding spaces.